 Code and Data Availability: Observers response in the psychophysics task and their thresholds are provided in the supplementary documents.
 The SI also provides the MATLAB scripts to generate Figures 2, 4, 5 and 6 and the scripts to get model thresholds.
 The retinal images are provided as .mat files in a zip folder.

-Figure 1: Psychophysical task. (a) On every trial of the experiment, human observers viewed two images in sequence, a standard image and a comparison image and indicated the one in which the spherical target object in the center of the image was lighter.
+Figure 1: Psychophysical task. (a) On every trial of the experiment, human observers viewed two images in sequence, a standard image and a comparison image, and indicated the one in which the spherical target object in the center of the image was lighter.
 Example standard and comparison images are shown.
 The images were computer graphics simulations.
 The simulated reflectance functions of the target were spectrally flat and the spheres appeared gray.
 The overall reflectance of the target was held fixed in the standard images, and differed between standard and comparison.
 Performance (proportion correct) was measured as a function of this difference to determine discrimination threshold.
 The reflectance functions of objects in the background could be held fixed or vary between standard and comparison on each trial (as illustrated here).
 The order of presentation of the standard and comparison images was randomized from trial to trial.
 Discrimination thresholds were measured as function of the amount of variation in background object reflectance. (b) Trial sequence.
 RN-1 indicates the time of the observer’s response for the (N-1)th trial.
 The Nth trial begins 250ms after that response (Inter Trial Interval, ITI).
 The Nth trial consists of two 250ms stimulus presentation intervals with a 250ms inter-stimulus interval (ISI).
 The observer responds by pressing a button on a gamepad after the second stimulus has been shown.
-The observer can take as long as he or she wishes before making the response, with an example time denoted by RN in the figure.
+The observer can take as long as he or she wishes before making the response, with an example response time denoted by RN in the figure.
 The next trial begins 250ms after the response.

 Figure 2: Psychometric function.
 We recorded the proportion of times the observer chose the target in the comparison image to be lighter, as a function of the comparison LRF.
 The LRF of the target object in the standard image was fixed at 0.4.
 The LRF of the target object in the comparison image were chosen from 11 linearly spaced values in the range [0.35, 0.45].
 Thirty trials were presented at each comparison LRF value.
 We fit a cumulative normal distribution to the proportion comparison chosen data using maximum likelihood methods.
 The guess and lapse rates were assumed to be equal and were restricted to be in the range [0, 0.05].
 The threshold was measured as the difference between the LRF at proportion comparison chosen equal to 0.7604 and 0.5, as predicted by the cumulative normal fit.
 This figure shows the data for observer CNSU_0002 for scale factor 0.00 in the first experimental session for that observer.
-The point of subjective equality (PSE, LRF for proportion chosen 0.5) was close to 0.4 as expected and the threshold was 0.0233.
+The point of subjective equality (PSE, the LRF corresponding to proportion chosen 0.5) was close to 0.4 as expected and the threshold was 0.0233.
 The lapse rate for this fit was 0.05.